entireboy/entireboy.github.io/_posts/2020-01-11-jacoco-config-jacoco-for-kotlin-and-java-project.md

 > Task :jacocoTestReport

-> Task :jacocoTestCoverageVerification FAILED [ant:jacocoReport] Rule violated for bundle kotlin-jacoco-sample: instructions covered ratio is 0.5, but expected minimum is 0.9
+> Task :jacocoTestCoverageVerification FAILED [ant:jacocoReport] Rule violated for class kr.leocat.test.kotlinjacocosample.JavaFoo: branches covered ratio is 0.33, but expected minimum is 0.90
+[ant:jacocoReport] Rule violated for class kr.leocat.test.kotlinjacocosample.KotlinFoo: branches covered ratio is 0.33, but expected minimum is 0.90

 FAILURE: Build failed with an exception.

 * What went wrong:
 Execution failed for task ':jacocoTestCoverageVerification'.
-> Rule violated for bundle kotlin-jacoco-sample: instructions covered ratio is 0.5, but expected minimum is 0.9
+> Rule violated for class kr.leocat.test.kotlinjacocosample.JavaFoo: branches covered ratio is 0.33, but expected minimum is 0.90
+  Rule violated for class kr.leocat.test.kotlinjacocosample.KotlinFoo: branches covered ratio is 0.33, but expected minimum is 0.90

 * Try:
 Run with --stacktrace option to get the stack trace.
 Run with --info or --debug option to get more log output.
 Run with --scan to get full insights.